 It’s that time of year again!
 The work Christmas parties are all booked in.
 Christmas is a time of celebration and is a good excuse to throw a party at work to close out the year.
 The work Christmas party has something of a reputation for being a place where people drink too much and possibly do something they might regret, which is made even worse when your job is involved.

-At Levitate Recruitment we typically receive two or three calls in December/January from individuals looking for new role citing the Christmas party as a reason they are seeking a new job.
+At Levitate Recruitment we typically receive two or three calls in December/January from individuals looking for a new role citing the Christmas party as a reason they are seeking a new job.

 It’s important to know how to behave at a work’s Christmas party, so here are some tips;